corjos/autonomous-driving/README.md

 Code for use in my autonomous driving research.
 Consists of largely-independent python packages making heavy use of the numpy, scipy, and matplotlib libaries.

-If you have any questions about or problems with the code please contact me jwc292@cornell.edu
+If you have any questions about or problems with the code please contact me: jwc292 {} cornell {} edu

 ## Packages
 * **hgmm**: